 From the late 1950s much of the rest of the exhibition site became home to BBC Television, which opened Television Centre in 1960 and progressively expanded its presence in the vicinity.
 The broadcaster built its corporate headquarters on the site of the old stadium in 1990.

 Since then the BBC has withdrawn from the majority of its premises here, primarily as a cost-cutting measure.
-The developer Stanhope is in the process of converting most of Television Centre into apartments – as shown in the CGI above – and building new blocks of flats and offices around it, as seen in the photo above.
+The developer Stanhope has converted most of Television Centre into apartments and built new blocks of flats and offices around it, as seen in the photo above.